leocrawford/leocrawford.github.io/_posts/2019-01-10-brute-forcing-my-own-texecom-premier-elite.md

 It was just a matter now if tidying up.
 I changed the codes and a few settings.
 Ordered some unofficial proximity tags (now I had full control of my own system) and reset the warnings.
 I also decided that I'd like to keep remote control of my alarm so decided to keep the raspberry pi connected.
 I gently closed the case over the FTDI cable (which was tricky) and left it hanging.
 I also installed Wintex on Linux using wine and playonlinux (no problems).

 That's pretty much it.
 I plan to go back and test the GPIO pins again and see if i can liberate my FTDI cable, and ideally I'd draw power from the 12v inside the alarm so I can leave the pi inside rather than outside the case.
-I've ordered a 12v to 5v adapter for a couple of quid to do that with.
+(I've ordered a 12v to 5v adapter for a couple of quid to do that with)

 Ideally I'd like to remotely monitor the alarm from my phone, but that's a whole new challenge.